Alluxio/alluxio/docs/en/ufs/Azure-Blob-Store.md

 ---

 This guide describes how to configure Alluxio with [Azure Blob Store](https://azure.microsoft.com/en-in/services/storage/blobs/) as the under storage system.

+Azure Blob Storage is Microsoft's object storage solution for the cloud.
+Blob Storage is optimized for storing massive amounts of unstructured data.

 ## Prerequisites